journey-further/dx-lib/README.md

 replicate a bug before reporting it.

-If you can replicate it, please include the exact steps which are required in order for another dev to do so.
+If you can replicate it, please include the exact steps which are required in order for another dev to do so

 To raise a bug ticket please use the following link: https://github.com/jf-conversion/jf-lib/issues